scale-it/algo-builder/docs/guide/deployer.md

 #### OptIn to ASA

-For opting in to ASA, `deployer` supports following methods :-
+For opting in to ASA, `deployer` supports following methods:
 - `optInAcountToASA` to opt-in to a single account signed by secret key of sender.
 - `optInLsigToASA` to opt-in to a contract account (say escrow) where the account is represented by the logic signature address (`lsig.address()`).
     To opt in to ASA you can use either `Asset Index` or `name of the ASA`.
 Using Asset Index is useful when asset is not deployed using deployer.